canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 The inspector's ``InspectRequest`` method is used to verify whether the HTTP request is valid.
 If no opinion is emitted the fetch service assumes that the request was ignored by this inspector.
-The ``Hold`` artefact method is used when the request seems correct and artefact must be inspected.
+The ``Hold`` artefact method is used when the request seems correct and the artefact must be inspected.

 An inspector can block a request using the ``Reject`` artefact method, but this must be done carefully.
 If an inspector rejects a request, the artefact